 Abstract

 In the 7th JCT-VC meeting, method for signaling short-term and long-term reference picture was adopted.
 This document proposes some changes to the current syntax and semantics elements for signaling short-term reference pictures.
+The proposed changes are:

+Modification to signaling of number of reference pictures in RPS

+Making signaling of ‘used_by_curr_pic_sX_flag’ conditional.

-It is suggested that the proposed changes does not change the main concept of signaling, it may improve signaling efficiency.
+It is suggested that the proposed changes improve signaling efficiency without changing the main concept of the current signaling.

 Introduction

-After adoption in the last meeting, short-term reference pictures are now can signaled explicitly within so called reference picture set (RPS) which can be signaled in PPS and slice header.
+After adoption in the last meeting, short-term reference pictures are now signaled explicitly within so called reference picture set (RPS) which is contained in PPS and/or slice header.
 RPS contains information such as number of reference pictures (ie.. divided into number of reference pictures with negative and positive delta POC relative to POC of current slice) that should exists in decoded picture buffer (DPB), delta POC of the reference pictures, and whether or not the reference pictures are used by current slice.

 While the concept seems stable, the syntax elements within RPS might still be improved by considering other syntax elements.
 In this document, we propose some changes to the way of signaling short-term reference pictures in RPS without changing the main concept.